upenn-acg/ocolos-public/README.md

   * the information about detailed behavior of tracer
   * the content in the call stack when the target process is paused
   * `DEBUG_INFO` can also be defined in `src/replace_function.hpp`.
 In this way, the ld_preload library can store all machine code per function it inserted to the target process as a `uint8_t` format array into a file.
 The that file can be found in the `tmp_data_path` you defined in the config file.
-- if `DEBUG` is defined, after code replacement, Ocolos will first send `sigstop` signal to target process and then resume the target process by `PTRACE_DETACH`.
-In this way, it allows debugging tools such as GDB to attach to the target process and observe what goes wrong after code replacement.
+- if `DEBUG` is defined, after code replacement, Ocolos will first send `SIGSTOP` signal to target process and then resume the target process by `PTRACE_DETACH`.
+In this way, it allows debugging tools such as `GDB` to attach to the target process and observe what goes wrong after code replacement.